The Best Way to Learn Guitar at Home (8 Steps)

 Playing the same patterns over and over again until you can play them in your sleep.
 But at the same time, this is something really important.
 You have to work on them regularly and develop your fingering skills every day.

-Everybody started playing so that they could play that song they loved.
+Everybody started playing so that they could play their favorite song.
 You should strive to learn those songs and play them well.

 But don’t stop there once you do it.
 Learning to play new songs keeps your mind open and improves your skills as a guitar player.